 Next, activate the Publicize feature …

-Configure this section to automatically share your posts on Twitter, Facebook, Tumblr, LinkedIn, GooglePlus, and more …
+You can share your posts on Tumblr, Twitter, Facebook, LinkedIn, GooglePlus, and more …

-Jetpack provides you with an automated and hands-free way to get more exposure online for your content on social sites.
+The Jetpack plugin provides you with a hands-free, automated way to create more exposure online for your content on social sites.

 CommentLuv